-OVERVIEW: The Helios Education Foundation provides support for education nonprofits that work with students from pre-K all the way through postsecondary education.
-Both public entities and established nonprofits are eligible for Helios grants; however, unsolicited requests are not accepted.
-The foundation typically invests up to $20 million per year in education programming in Arizona and Florida.
+OVERVIEW: The Helios Education Foundation provides support for education nonprofits that work with students from pre-K through postsecondary education in Arizona and Florida.

 FUNDING AREAS: Pre-kindergarten through postsecondary education, college readiness, early childhood education, STEM education

-IP TAKE: Arizona nonprofits and public education institutions must share grantmaking opportunities with their Florida counterparts.
-Yet Helios provides funding to more than just schools and colleges.
-Reform support organizations, cultural organizations, and community organizations have often seen Helios support as long as they improve overall learning in these two states.
+IP TAKE: Reform support organizations, cultural organizations, and community organizations often see Helios support as long as they improve overall learning in Arizona or Florida.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)